Analysts Estimate Campbell Soup (CPB) to Report a Decline in Earnings: What to Look Out for

 How Have the Numbers Shaped Up for Campbell?

-For Campbell, the Most Accurate Estimate is higher than the Zacks Consensus Estimate, suggesting that analysts have recently become bullish on the company's earnings prospects.
-This has resulted in an Earnings ESP of +3.34%.
+For Campbell, the Most Accurate Estimate is lower than the Zacks Consensus Estimate, suggesting that analysts have recently become bearish on the company's earnings prospects.
+This has resulted in an Earnings ESP of -1.54%.

 On the other hand, the stock currently carries a Zacks Rank of #4.